 Even before the coronavirus crisis made it necessary for employees around the world to work from home in order to curb the spread of the disease, the trend for remote work was gaining momentum.

-According to a 2020 Gallup study, 43 percent of employees said they had worked remotely at one point in their career, compared to 30 percent in 2006 and just 9 percent in 1995.
+According to a 2020 Gallup study, 43% of employees said they had worked remotely at one point in their career, compared to 30% in 2006 and just 9% in 1995.
 In addition, IBM found that independent workers are typically more engaged, autonomous, and collaborative.

 This development has lead to what's being called the "gig economy."
-As much as 34 percent of the American workforce are presently engaged in non-traditional work arrangements.
+As much as 34% of the American workforce are presently engaged in non-traditional work arrangements.